Starcounter/Docs/docs/topic-guides/blendable-web-apps/uniform-design-system.md

 1. Native HTML5 and Shadow DOM
 2. Uniform design system
 3. Theme configuration through CSS custom properties
-4. Replacing parts of Uniform with HTML, CSS, and JavaScript
+4. Extend or replace the theme with HTML, CSS, and JavaScript

 ### Native HTML5 and Shadow DOM